Convection, Radiant, or Combination

 Inline dryers are available as a standard offering of BTU’s custom furnaces group.
-The dryers can be configured with radiant heaters (ceramic fully-enclosed-coil, FEC), convection plenums or combination thereof.
+The dryers can be configured with radiant heaters (ceramic fully-enclosed-coil, FEC), convection plenums or a combination thereof.
 The dryers are produced as stand-alone equipment, but can also be integrated with a BTU Controlled Atmosphere Furnace or Fast Fire to provide pre-heating or binder burn-out.
-Typical applications for inline dryers include: epoxy curing, polymer thick-film curing, and low-temp ceramic drying.
+Typical applications for inline dryers include epoxy curing, polymer thick-film curing, and low-temp ceramic drying.
 Drying and curing processes are typically at 200°C or below and in air atmosphere.
 Higher process temperatures, and other process atmospheres, are available with BTU’s Fast Fire or Controlled Atmosphere Furnaces.

-Using an inline dryer versus a batch dryer is compelling for a number of reasons including: superior process repeatability, increased throughput, and reduced cycle time.
+Using an inline dryer versus a batch dryer is compelling for a number of reasons including superior process repeatability, increased throughput, and reduced cycle time.

 Convection Dryers – Custom Configured – High Reliability

-The foundation of the Convection Dryer is the same convection plenum that is used in our industry leading reflow ovens.
-The advantage is that a custom layout can be configured while retaining the reliability of a volume-product.
-We’ve shipped thousands of reflow ovens with numerous plenums (top/bottom) per each resulting in hundreds of thousands of plenums operating 24/7 with BTU’s lifetime heater/blower warranty – a statistic few custom configured products can boast.
+The foundation of the Convection Dryer is the same convection plenum that is used in our industry-leading reflow ovens.
+The advantage is that a custom layout can be configured while retaining the reliability of a volume product.
+We’ve shipped thousands of reflow ovens with numerous plenums (top/bottom) per each resulting in hundreds of thousands of plenums operating 24/7 with BTU’s lifetime heater/blower warranty – a statistic few custom-configured products can boast.